Aram Zarikian − MA Sound Arts

 What are your fondest memories of LCC?

 The amazing times we spent during our course.
 Our class even met outside the scheduled times to experiment with sound and put an ensemble together.
 It was so inspiring!

 What are you working at the moment?

 Wow, ok.
 This week I am working on finalising the soundtrack/soundscape for an artist called Emma Critchley; also rehearsing with a band called Grasscut for the coming release of the new album.
 I'm teaching Music Technology, Creative Technology Applications and Software Environments at Bimm College London; also teaching drums in a primary school.

 I will play a Radio 2 session with Andreya Triana and finalise a live mix of one of her concerts.
-I also have a presentation with Condiment Junkie, a company specialising in sound and multisensorial product development and will record some drums for a LA based project.
-Oh yeah and I am starting to prep for a live performance with a Sound Art Colleague from NY.
-I think that is kinda what’s happening at the moment…
+I also have a presentation with Condiment Junkie, a company specialising in sound and multisensorial product development and will record some drums for an LA-based project.
+Oh yeah, and I am starting to prep for a live performance with a Sound Art Colleague from NY.
+I think that is kind of what’s happening at the moment…

 What is your favourite sound?